 Mesh Wi-Fi systems have several benefits, with bringing strong Wi-Fi to every corner of your home as the most significant one.
 Here are the other main advantages.

 Behind the scenes, mesh technology is not simple.
 But one of its greatest benefits is how easy they are to set up for end-users.

 The most common mesh Wi-Fi hardware for homes, like the Amazon eero and Google Nest, are easy to configure.

 Your main mesh router connects to a power outlet and to your modem via ethernet cable.
-All other antennas will only need to be connected to power with a single cable.
-That’s it!
+You will need to connect all other antennas (access points) to power with a single cable– that’s it!